 I expect you to extend your study of science and technology outside the classroom.
-For example, the quizes and assignments will not only test your knowledge of the information presented in lectures, but also your synthesis of the information into a logical whole - the big picture.
-I expect you to consider science and technology in your other courses and to discover how ideas and concepts presented during the semester affect your health, the environment, and the world as a whole.
-Your success as a student depends upon your ability to think creatively and critically.
+For example, the tests and assignments will not only test your knowledge of the information presented in lectures, but also your synthesis of the information into a logical whole - the big picture.
+I expect you to consider science and technology in your life and to discover how ideas and concepts presented during the semester affect your health, the environment, and the modern world.
+Your success as a person depends, in part, upon your ability to think creatively and critically.
 Therefore, I intend to foster and expand the creative intellect already resident in your thoughts, and I expect you to be open to new ways of thinking and to challenge old ways of thinking.